-There is substantial evidence to suggest experiences between birth and the age of five have significant impacts on outcomes later in life.
-In fact, children’s experiences and strengths at the age of three can often be used to effectively predict health, happiness and other successes in adulthood.
+There is substantial evidence showing that experiences between birth and the age of five have significant impacts on outcomes later in life.
+Even as early as the age of three, a child’s experiences can often be used to effectively predict health, happiness and other successes in adulthood.

-Research has also demonstrated children with experience of early learning tend to display stronger academic performances, and have a greater likelihood of completing school and undertaking further education.
-Additionally, they are more likely to enjoy better employment options, and mental health and wellbeing outcomes.
+Research has also shown that children who experience quality early learning perform stronger academically and are more likely to complete school and undertake further education.
+Other benefits include better employment options, mental health and wellbeing outcomes.

 Beyond the positive impact on children themselves, data suggests that there are also knock-on benefits for our society and economy.